 A path to relevance, opportunity and competence

 Helping them stay relevant in their careers, open new doors and become more competent problem-solvers, upskilling has played a key role in SAS users’ career growth and professional development – and offers the same value to other users today.
-Data shows that almost 90% of programming jobs requested SAS as a skill in 2022, according to Lightcast.
-And there’s no sign of that trend slowing down.
+In the past year, more than 144,000 jobs in the US requested a SAS® skill, according to Lightcast in 2023.
+And there's no sign of that trend slowing down.

 “It's true: the more you learn, the more places you’ll go,” Garcia says.
 “To top it off, most SAS training is free for students.
 You can't get better than that.”